Tis the season, huh?

 While we celebrate the birth of Jesus (do not forget that!) and everyone and everything around us is that beautiful Christmas spirit, some of the broken-heartedness of your life only gets magnified.
 One of those areas is that you are still single–which you think you can do something to fix this area.
 The brokenness of other relationships you know you can’t fix but maybe you can do something to fix this area.
 So you contort.

-May I divert you to read this great article on why you may be single now.
+May I divert you to read this great article not written by me on why you may be single now.
 The 5 Main Reasons Why You Are Still Single.
 (Isn’t that great?!)

 Dating is not the kind of relationship that cures loneliness.
 Especially if you rationalize away or loosen up your boundaries to find a new relationship.
 That just adds more to the loneliness soup like shame.
 Relationships that resolve loneliness must have certain elements such as safety, unconditional love, and deep commitment.

 Relationships with safety, unconditional love, and deep commitment can be found not only in the opposite sex.
 Your team can provide this.
 Your church small group.
 Your group of friends.
 Your team is a help to your loneliness soup.
 Your team should allow you the freedom to be lonely with them and then your loneliness won’t feel so overwhelming.
 To trust the vulnerability of your loneliness soup to your team or group of friends is hard because it requires…vulnerability.

 To choose poorly in dating relationships is easier.
 Even as a temporary fix.
 Or so it seems.